Paramecium13/LSN/README.md

 * Say: Display a message on the screen.

 ### Control Structures
-Control the execution of their contents, which can be statements and/or other control structures.
+Control structures are used to control the flow of script execution.
+They control the execution of their contents, which can be statements and/or other control structures.
+LSN currently supports some of the common control structures, namely If-else controls, while loops, and for loops.
+Additionaly, LSN offers the *choice control*, which displays a list of choices to the player and, when they make their choice, executes the code corresponding to that choice.

 If-elsif-else control, choice control, match control, loops...

 ### Expressions
-Calculate a value.
+Expressions calculate a value.

 ## LSN Files
 LSN source files end with the *.lsn* extension and object files end with the *.obj* extension.

-All object files can contain a collection of included types and functions that were not defined in it.
-This is done using the #include directive.
-They can also tell the interpreter to load  files at runtime, with the #using directive.
-The reifier will also load these resources to check type and function usage.
+LSN files also tell the interpreter to load other LSN files at runtime, with the #using directive.
+The reifier will also load these other files to check type and function usage.

-They contain struct and record definitions, functions, Host Interfaces, and Script Classes.
+LSN files contain struct and record definitions, functions, Host Interfaces, and Script Classes.